cloudscribe/cloudscribe/notes/mapping.md

 GPSLongitudeRef  W
 GPSLongitude  76,25,48.299999999999997

+For ESRI its almost always going to be:
+Lat = Y Long = X

 The terms easting and northing are geographic Cartesian coordinates for a point.
 Easting refers to the eastward-measured distance (or the x-coordinate), while northing refers to the northward-measured distance (or the y-coordinate).

 Any point on the Equator's circle is of latitude 0°, the top north is 90° North, the top south is 90° South.
 Circles parallels to the Equator are of the same latitude.
 Longitude: it is the West/East value of a point on Earth.
 Longitudes are lines going from south pole to north pole.